Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 1. Input "stage" for *Name* and to keep things simple, we'll clone the settings from the production slot by selecting the app's name from the *Clone settings from:* dropdown.
 1. Select **Close** at the bottom of the slot configuration pane.
 1. Select the newly create stage slot.
-1. Ensure that if you've locked down access to your SCM/advanced tool site, you enable sufficient access to your staging slot for GitHub to be able to reach your apps.
 1. In the left pane, select **Deployment Center** and make sure you're on the **Settings** tab.

     ![]({{ site.baseurl }}/media/2022/11/deployment-source.png)